marjanovicbrane/spring-crm-multirole-security-jdbc-bcrypt-authentication/README.md

 # Spring CRM with multi-role and security using JDBC authentication with BCRYPT algorithm

-In this project I used Spring Security for JDBC authentication and authorization with custom login page.I also applied authorization for appropriate user roles (EMPLOYEE, MANAGER or ADMIN).
+In this project I used Spring Security for JDBC authentication and authorization with custom login page.I applied authorization for appropriate user roles (EMPLOYEE, MANAGER or ADMIN).

 ![Capture](https://user-images.githubusercontent.com/61464267/133890917-7d0f68cd-bc29-4bdc-8cfb-13697a50c999.PNG)